 Over 10.1 million users and over 28 percent popularity make Python programming language one of the most popular data analysis tools features.
 The variety of libraries and applications that Python offers make it a must-have tool for any data analyst.
 Python’s large community makes it possible to find a nearly limitless number of libraries suitable for a wide range of data analytics tasks.
 These tools include Pandas and PsychoPy, which specialize in data manipulation.

 A Python program can perform data analysis through data mining, data processing, modeling, and visualization.
 NumPy operations facilitate data processing and computation.
 Python’s Matplotlib and Seaborn libraries are popular for visualizing data.
+Additionally, these libraries make it an invaluable asset for data visualization.
+Consider taking a Python course for data visualization to leverage these tools efficiently and enhance your skills.
 The scalability of Python makes it one of the top tools for data analytics; however, it is slow and requires a lot of memory compared to other programming languages.

 2. Tableau